PySangamam/website/_posts/2018-09-04-workshop-list.md

 active: blog
 ---

-Here's the list of workshops:
+While the talks and posters are the main agenda of the conference.
+We do realize people would like try things out hands-on, by interacting with experts in the field.
+So, as part of PySangamam 2018, we have the following workshops scheduled.

-1. Computer Vision Through the Ages
+1. Day 1, Afternoon: Computer Vision Through the Ages
-2. Concurrent Programming in Python
+2. Day 2, Forenoon: Concurrent Programming in Python
-3. Introduction to Pandas & Scaling Pandas for large Datasets
+3. Day 2, Afternoon: Introduction to Pandas & Scaling Pandas for large Datasets

+Each workshop can accomodate a maximum of 60 attendees.
+Attendees can sign-up for the workshop, during the registration process on Day 1.
+Also an attendee can take up only 1 workshop, this to ensure that there is fair sharing of available seats.

 #### **Workshop Details**